A marketing campaign is nothing more than orchestrated noise around your product.

 You’ll get as many people who listen to you and love you, as hate your guts.

-Josh: Yeah, well, I think this entrepreneurship like micro-influencer game has prepared me for the hate.
+Josh: Yeah, well, I think this entrepreneurship like the micro-influencer game has prepared me for the hate.
 Holy cow, dude!

 Steve: Yeah, it only gets louder.